-Click here for US public media journalist Emily Hanford’s plain-English audio documentaries and articles on how mainstream literacy-teaching approaches let both students and teachers down.
+Click here for US public media journalist Emily Hanford’s plain-English documentaries and podcast on how mainstream literacy-teaching approaches have let both students and teachers down.

 Australia

-- AUSPELD and its state-based affiliates, is a group behind the Primary Reading Pledge.
+- AUSPELD and its state-based affiliates, is a group behind the Primary Reading Pledge, and has a great website called Understanding Learning Difficulties for Parents.

 - Code READ Dyslexia Network

-- Emina McLean, a Speech Pathology Academic and school-based literacy specialist, writes a great blog about language and literacy best practice.
+- Emina McLean writes a blog about language and literacy best practice.

 - Professor Pamela Snow writes an excellent blog, The Snow Report, and heads up the Science of Language And Reading (SOLAR) lab at La Trobe University with Associate Professor Tanya Serry.
 Pam is also one of the people behind the Bendigo Early Language and Literacy Community of Practice.

-- Queensland dyslexia advocate Tanya Forbes’s Outside the Square films are on YouTube.
+- Queensland dyslexia advocate Tanya Forbes made the Outside the Square films now on YouTube.

 Canada